Polyconseil/systematic/README.md

   </html>
   ```

 ## Config files

+* Systematic requires a `systematic.ini` configuration file in the root folder of your project.
+Find out all the available options in `systematic.example.ini`

 * Define the webpack config: create a file `webpack.config.js` at the root of the projet.
 Example: